alopexc0de/spotipy/README.md

 Spotipy is a thin client library for the Spotify Web API.

-This is my bootleg version where I have started by merging in various PRs of interest to me.
+This is my bootleg version where I have started by merging in various PRs of interest to me (that also have not yet been merged upstream).
 I might also work on expanding the library and possibly even bug fixing.

 ## Documentation